Use it when

 For PlanningBrief readers, the important point is timing: a planning term usually signals who might need to act next, which documents to check, and whether a project is early intelligence, live tender opportunity, appeal risk or near-site-stage context.

-Example: a small domestic extension might be exempt if it stays within size, location and previous-extension limits, but the same idea can fail where protected structures, apartments, drainage, roads or planning conditions are involved.
+Example: a small domestic extension might be exempt if it stays within size, location and previous-extension limits, but the same idea can fail where protected structures, apartments, drainage, roads, short-term letting or planning conditions are involved.

 PlanningBrief explains the public data; always verify legal, planning and building-control duties with the official source or a qualified professional.